adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 An instance of the `interleave` class has an overloaded function call operator `()` and will yield interleaved `char`s, one by one, when called consecutively.

 So the syntax is not perfect (note the `reenter (this)` above) but it is totally portable and it works great for generators.
+"ASIO.coroutine" does not require CPU/OS level fiber facilities and instead opts for managing the "stack" variables and an object body and the suspend/resume points via `switch` statement "markers".

 Despite its coolness, we will not be using "ASIO.coroutine" because *there is a new kid on the block!*